Lubricants for the Food Industry

 - Synthetic lubricants: Synthetic H1 lubricant bases are often polyalphaolefins (PAO).
 Compared to white mineral oils, they have a significantly higher oxidation stability and a wider range of operating temperatures.
 Other approved synthetic H1 base oils are ester oils, polyalkylene glycols (PAG), dimethylpolysiloxane (silicone) and perfluoropolyether (PFPE).
 Compared to the first-mentioned base oils, silicones and perflour polyethers have an even higher temperature and oxidation stability.

-Do you have any questions about lubricants for the food industry or are you looking to contact our experts?
+Do you have questions about lubricants for the food industry or do you want to contact our experts?
 We are happy to help.